 In order to prove negligence for a construction accident, the complaint needs three main elements:

-- A duty of care — Construction projects are governed by aforementioned rules as well as best practices, establishing an explicit duty of care to protect motorists and workers from avoidable harm.
+Construction projects are governed by aforementioned rules as well as best practices, establishing an explicit duty of care to protect motorists and workers from avoidable harm.

-- A breach in the duty of care — A violation of state law or an action that is very likely to result in injury can demonstrate a breach in the established duty of care for the defending party.
+A violation of state law or an action that is very likely to result in injury can demonstrate a breach in the established duty of care for the defending party.

-- An injury directly caused by the breach in duty — A minimum level of injury must be established to bring a negligence complaint against someone.
+A minimum level of injury must be established to bring a negligence complaint against someone.
 That injury must have also resulted directly from the negligent behavior, so the contributory negligence of the injury victim will also be in question.

-If you have been the victim of a road construction accident, whether as a driver or as a worker, and you think that negligence may have been to blame, you can shed light on your case with the help of an experienced New Jersey road accident attorney.
+If you have been the victim of a road construction accident, whether as a driver or as a worker, and you think that negligence may have been to blame, you can shed light on your case with the help of an experienced New Jersey road accident lawyer.

 Contact the Law Offices of Peter N. Davis for a free consultation and to possibly start your case today.